HdrHistogram/HdrHistogramJS/README.md

 import * as hdr from "hdr-histogram-js"

 const encodedString = "HISTFAAAAB542pNpmSzMwMDAxAABzFCaEUoz2X+AMIKZAEARAtM=";
-const histogram = hdr.decodeFromCompressedBase64(encodedString, 'packed', true);
+const histogram = await hdr.decodeFromCompressedBase64(encodedString, 'packed', true);
 ```

-If you want to use this feature along with the UMD package, you need to add external dependency
+Compression uses the native [Compression Streams API](https://developer.mozilla.org/docs/Web/API/Compression_Streams_API)
-"pako". "pako" is used for zlib compression.
-Using npm you should get
+(zlib `deflate` format, fully interoperable with the Java/C/Rust implementations), so
-it as a transitive dependency, otherwise you need to add it in
+no third-party dependency is required.
+Note that the `compressionLevel` argument is
-your html page.
+accepted for backward compatibility but ignored, as the native API exposes no level option.

 You can check out [this demo](https://hdrhistogram.github.io/HdrHistogramJSDemo/decoding-demo.html) or this [plotter on steroid](https://hdrhistogram.github.io/HdrHistogramJSDemo/plotFiles.html) to see this feature live!
 _Be aware that only latest V2 encoding has been implemented, please raise a github issue if you need to see other versions implemented_